 You need to know the ins and outs of the tools that you use on a daily basis or the tools that your company uses on a daily basis.
 The good news is that many of the most popular tools offer free online courses and skill certificates upon completion.
+These courses are often available on various online learning platforms.
 This is a simple, effective way to stay up-to-date with the technologies that you use to change and update.

 A great example is Google Analytics.
 While Google Analytics 4 is now the standard for those who start to use it today, there are many who are still using Universal Analytics.
 Google is set to sunset Universal Analytics by 2023, meaning you will need to know how to use the latest version of Google Analytics in order to continue to effectively analyze web traffic and the effectiveness of your marketing efforts.

 Taking the free Google Analytics course by Google is a simple, easy way to prepare yourself and your team for the change.

 Ensure that it’s not just you going through the effort of keeping your skills brushed and polished for the latest tool updates, either.
 Make training and skill gaining a key part of your employee development strategy to keep everyone on the same page.

 4. Take Workshops

 Know your weaknesses.
 This is the best way to identify where you still have to grow.
 While academic degrees can help build a strong, flexible foundation and skill certificates can keep skills sharp, workshops are perfect for interpersonal skill-building.
 Knowing how to lead, how to be more inclusive, and more can all help you run a better business in 2022.

 It can be very hard to see outside of your own viewpoint.
 That is why going to workshops and hearing multiple approaches, ideas, and strategies can help you expand your ability to adapt and lead appropriately.

 5. Go to Talks and Conferences